 - b.
-Construction of new buildings. - External alterations and additions to buildings where the modifications will be visible from a public space.
+Construction of new buildings. - External alterations and additions to buildings.

 In relation to b and c above, Council restricts its discretion to the following matters:

 - i.
 Whether the application is consistent with the intention of the Town Centre Design Guidelines (Appendix G).
 A Design Assessment will be required which demonstrates how the proposed development responds to the guidelines. - d.
 Any activity or development within the Maria Place to Papatuhou/ Cooks Gardens View Shaft that modifies the view from any point along Maria Place to Papatuhou/Cooks Gardens.